Billionaire Profile

 In-Depth Profile

-Carl Celian Icahn was born on February 16, 1936, in New York City.
-He was raised in the Far Rockaway neighborhood of Queens.
-His father was a cantor and teacher, while his mother was a schoolteacher.
-Icahn graduated from Princeton University in 1957 with a degree in philosophy.
-He briefly studied medicine at New York University before dropping out.
+Carl Celian Icahn was born on February 16, 1936, in Far Rockaway, Queens, New York City.
+He was the only child of his parents.
+His father was a lawyer and a Jewish cantor, and his mother was a teacher.

 Rise to Success